 Prior to teaching at DTS, Dr. Kreider served as Director of Christian Education and then as Senior Pastor in Cedar Hill, TX.
 His research and writing interests include Jonathan Edwards, theological method, theology and popular culture, and our eschatological hope.
 Dr. Kreider believes that grace really is amazing; it is a thought that will change the world.
 He is married to his best friend, Janice, and they have two grown children, a son-in-law, and one granddaughter, Marlo Grace.
-He and Janice enjoy live music, good stories, bold coffee, and their four rescue dogs-two pugs, a chihuahua, and a black lab, Chloe.
+He and Janice enjoy live music, good stories, bold coffee, and their five rescue dogs-two pugs, a chihuahua, a terrier named Chloe, and a black lab, Carlile.